-Most schools and universities have a peripheral understanding of how to promote themselves on social media sites such as Facebook and Twitter but are completely stumped when it comes to LinkedIn.
+Most schools have a peripheral understanding of how to promote themselves on social media networks such as Facebook and Twitter but are completely stumped when it comes to LinkedIn.

-Maybe you’re one of the many who have been left scratching their head after creating a profile, or maybe you’ve been avoiding the process altogether.
+Maybe you’re one of the many who have been left scratching your head after creating a profile, or maybe you’ve been avoiding the process altogether.

-Whatever the case may be, LinkedIn remains one of the key 4 social media networking opportunities for schools and universities and if you aren’t an active part of this community yet, now’s your time.
+Whatever the case may be, LinkedIn remains one of the key social media networks for schools, and if you aren’t an active part of this community yet, now’s your time.

 Here’s our crash course on learning the basics of LinkedIn.